 - Experience: Your wedding day should be magnificent and focused on you and your new partner.
 Your photographer should be ready to tackle all issues.
 When I am photographing a wedding, my assistant and I are doing so much more than just taking photos; we are keeping timelines, managing crisis’, finding missing shoes, fluffing dresses and vails, mitigating unexpected weather, keeping the guests away from the bride while she is getting ready, etc . . .
 We educate and practice these things constantly, it is part of the experience, we want your day to go as smoothly as possibly.

 - Quality: This is a big one.
 There is more to photos than pushing a button.
 There are a million and one settings on a camera, and professional photographers know what to change and when.
 We know how to pose you, what is flattering and what is not.
 We have studied light in extreme depth, and know where to place you based on where the light is coming from.
 We know how to get the photos you are dreaming of for your wedding day.
 The classic ones, the ones you’ve requested, and know just what to say to get that perfect candid reaction, so you can hang all your favorites from your day on your walls.

 - Editing: Editing is not applying filters and adding random butterflies or fake sunsets on an image.
 Editing is an art all in itself.
 It involves knowledge, education, and experience.
 You can have an awesome photo, that is edited horribly and thus not be able to use the photo.
-The opposite can happen as well, you could have a photo that wasn’t quite right and a professional would know how to (if possible) rescue it.
+The opposite can happen as well, you could have a photo that wasn’t quite right and a professional would know how to (when possible) rescue it.